cwcyau/hdruk-rl/README.md

 The key challenge to address is how to utilise RL for retrospective data analysis rather than live, dynamics situations (e.g. game play).
 There are new emerging sub-fields of RL (e.g. *batch reinforcement learning*) which are bringing substantial ideas into this space but very few address health data research issues.

 In a multi-state model of multiple disease conditions, a patient's current health state is given by a binary vector whose elements correspond to a different disease condition and are 1 if the individual possesses that condition and zero otherwise.
 Over time (e.g. as a function of a person's age), they may acquire (or lose) conditions.
-A natural approach to modelling the time evolution of the health states is to use a Markov chain but in practice the list of possible disease conditions could be on the order of 40-80 and inference for such a large state-space is non-trivial.
+A natural approach to modelling the time evolution of the health states is to use a Markov chain (MC) but in practice the list of possible disease conditions could be on the order of 40-80 and inference for such a large state-space is non-trivial.

 In this project, we will consider how we can exploit the fact that a Markov decision process, together with an optimal policy, collapses to a Markov chain.
 This representation allows us to rethink Markov chain problems in terms of solving MDPs and learning policies.
+Consider the following:

 ![Multimorbidity](mdp.jpg "Multi-state model for multimorbidity")

+Here, the actions are to add or remove a disease or remain unchanged.
+The question is what is the appropriate reward function to be employed if we want to find a policy that converts this MDP into an appropriate MC for multimorbidity?

 ## Milestones